abhilashjp/lookupapp/docs/how-to-verify/rut-chile.md

 Example RUT :  96557720-3

-A successful verifiction of the RUT on the SII RUT lookup tool will return the following details
+A successful verification of the RUT on the SII RUT lookup tool will return the following details

 * Name of the business
 * Taxpayer RUT